XRPLF/xrpl-dev-portal/content/concepts/xrpl/ledger-history/online-deletion.md

     If online deletion is delayed because the server is busy, ledger versions can continue to accumulate.
 When functioning normally, online deletion begins when the server has twice the configured number of ledger versions, but it may not complete until after several more ledger versions have accumulated.

-- If advisory deletion is enabled, the server stores all the ledger versions that it has acquired and built until its administrator calls the [can_delete method][].
+- If advisory deletion is enabled, the server stores all the ledger versions that it has acquired and built until its administrator calls the `can_delete` method.

-    The amount of data the server stores depends on how often you call [can_delete][can_delete method] and how big an interval of time your `online_delete` setting represents:
+    The amount of data the server stores depends on how often you call `can_delete` method and how big an interval of time your `online_delete` setting represents:

     - If you call `can_delete` _more often_ than your `online_delete` interval, the server stores **up to twice the `online_delete` number** of ledger versions.
 (After deletion, this is reduced to approximately the `online_delete` value.)